Attic-V/arpl/README.md

 # arpl - a random programming language
 compiler for a small toy language that I built

-I have not documented anything very much nor did I organize anything very well as this is my first time doing something like this and was merely to probe the field.
+I have not documented anything very much nor do I plan on it as this is my first time doing something like this and my goal was merely to probe the field.

 ## build
 ```